anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This document does not require IANA actions.

-# Security Considerations
+# Security Considerations {#sec-consider}

-The security considerations as laid out in BRSKI {{RFC8995}} apply for the discovery and voucher exchange as well as for the status exchange information.
+The security considerations  laid out in BRSKI {{RFC8995}} apply for the discovery and voucher exchange as well as for the status exchange information.

+In particular,
+even if the registrar delegates part or all of its RA role during certificate enrollment to a separate system, it still must be made sure that the registrar takes part in the decision on accepting or declining a request to join the domain, as required in {{RFC8995, Section 5.3}}.
+As this pertains also to obtaining a valid domain-specific certificate, it must be made sure that a pledge cannot circumvent the registrar in the decision whether it is granted an LDevID certificate by the PKI CA.
+There are various ways how to fulfill this, including:

+* implicit consent

+* the registrar signals its consent to the PKI RA out-of-band before or during the enrollment phase, for instance by entering the pledge identity in a database.

+* the registrar provides its consent using an extra message that is transferred on the same channel as the enrollment messages, possibly in a TLS tunnel.

+* the registrar explicitly states its consent by signing, in addition to the pledge, the authenticated self-contained certificate enrollment request message.

+Note: If EST was used, the registrar could give implicit consent on a certification request by forwarding the request to a PKI entity using a connection authenticated with a certificate containing an id-kp-cmcRA extension.

-The security considerations as laid out in the Lightweight CMP Profile
+When CMP is used, the security considerations laid out in the Lightweight CMP Profile {{I-D.ietf-lamps-lightweight-cmp-profile}} apply.

-{{I-D.ietf-lamps-lightweight-cmp-profile}} apply as far as CMP is used.
+Note that CMP messages are not encrypted.
+This may give eavesdroppers insight on which devices are bootstrapped in the domain, and this in turn might also be used to selectively block the enrollment of certain devices.
+To prevent this, the underlying message transport channel can be encrypted, for instance by employing TLS.
+On the link between the pledge and the registrar this is easily achieved by reusing the existing TLS channel between them.

 # Acknowledgments